 Autonomy for publishing and experimenting are the most attractive possibilities of Riso printing.

-The Risograph duplicators were created in Japan in the 1980s by Riso Kagaku Corporation, as an alternative for high speed printing for medium and large scales.
+The Risograph duplicators were created in Japan in the 1980s by Riso Kagaku Corporation, as an alternative for high-speed printing medium and large scales.
 The target consumers were companies, offices, other private institutions or schools.
 This equipment, some years after its creation, was then discovered by independent artists, as a way to publish their own works.
-The duplicator allowed the creators of the works to reproduce them more easily by themselves, replacing manual processes, and to develop their skills from using the machine to even modify its original function.
+The duplicator allowed the creators of the works to reproduce them more easily by themselves, replacing manual processes, and to develop their skills from using the machine even for modifying its original function.

 In the late 2000s, several specialized in Riso studios were opened around the world; a creative movement that has grown especially in the last decade.
-Many of these workspaces are managed by artists or designers who explore experimentation and innovation by studying and implemating modifications in this do-it-yourself way of printing with Riso.
+Artists or designers are the ones who usually manage these workspaces.
+They explore experimentation and innovation by studying and implementing modifications with this do-it-yourself way of printing with Riso.

 Pages of Ko Zine “Fúria”, by Bruno Rios and Matheus Ferreira (Prumo), printed and published by Knust

-These machines were designed for monochrome printing, therefore the registration of each color is worked separately, which means that the paper needs to be put back in the duplicator for each desired color layer to be printed.
-There is also two-color Riso equipment for stencil-printing (that allow the paper to come out of the machine with two colors printed per passage).
-Overlays can generate new colors, as well as misalignments that come from the repositioning of the paper, which are often used as part of the graphic experimentation process, as well as the stains generated by the ink density, which does not dry completely: each ‘copy’ is, actually, different from the next one.
+These machines were designed for monochrome printing; therefore the registration of each color is done separately, which means that the paper needs to be put back in the duplicator for each desired color layer to be printed.
+There is also two-color Riso equipment for stencil printing (that allow the paper to come out of the machine with two colors printed per passage).
+Overlays can generate new colors, as well as misalignments that come from the repositioning of the paper, which are often used as part of the graphic experimentation process, as well as the stains generated by the ink density, which does not dry completely: each ‘copy’ is actually different from the next one.

-Riso inks, based on soybean or rice bran oil, are non-toxic, and stencil-printing duplicators produce low amounts of waste, in addition to consuming little energy compared to other methods, which makes the process environmental-friendly.
-Stencil-printing is a stencil-based process, in which the ink is pushed through the perforated area of a master or stencil (sheet used as a template for creating copies) to reach the paper.
+Riso inks, based on soybean or rice bran oil, are non toxic, and stencil printing duplicators produce low amounts of waste, in addition to consuming little energy compared to other methods, which makes the process environmental-friendly.
+It is a stencil-based process, in which the ink is pushed through the perforated area of a master or stencil (sheet used as a template for creating copies) to reach the paper.